 Abandoned carts are one of the biggest revenue leaks in eCommerce.
-In fact, about 7 out of 10 shoppers who add something to their cart never finish checking out.
-And on mobile, that number climbs even higher.
+About 7 out of 10 shoppers who add something to their cart never finish checking out — and on mobile, that number climbs even higher.

 We’ve worked with hundreds of online stores, and we’ve seen how frustrating this can be.
 The good news?
 With the right strategies, you can win back many of those lost sales.

-In this guide, we’ll walk you through 12 proven tactics to help you recover abandoned carts and boost your revenue.
-Here’s what we’ll be covering:
+Here are 12 proven tactics to recover those abandoned carts and boost your revenue:

 - Cart Abandonment: A Growing Problem That's Costing You Money